Make Your Next Trip Extraordinary

 Worst Time to Go

 Chinese New Year (or Vietnamese Tet, which is celebrated at the same time, usually late January or early February), when every single tourist attraction is crowded and hotels double their rates.
-It is a site to behold, but your nerves and wallet will be the worse for the wear.
+It is a site to behold, but your nerves and wallet will be worse for the wear.
 Go instead in the weeks leading up to the lunar new year to see preparations being made.

 Biggest Rookie Mistake